Mfonido-abasi/Task10/README.md

 # Todo List Application

-## Introduction

-#### This is a simple Todo List application implemented in TypeScript.
+This is a simple Todo List application implemented in TypeScript.
 It allows users to add, complete, remove, and list todo items, with the additional feature of assigning due dates to tasks.

 ## Features